PG1003/brle/README.md

 #### Endianess

-The functions are written with an little endian architecture in mind.
+The functions are written with a little endian architecture in mind.
 Big endian is only supported when the input and output data are byte-sized types (for which the byte ordering is irrelevant).

 ### Block format